Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 The recovery interface enables the user to manage both the recovery setup and recovery initiation within a mobile app, letting the `extended_recovery` pallet manage `create_recovery` or `initiate_recovery` calls based on recovery options chosen by the user.
 >
-#### Circuit file recovery token with extended recovery pallet.

-##### Recovery Setup
-1. Create a [display garbled circuit](https://book.interstellar.gg/VC-GC.html) with an embedded one-time recovery code, encrypted with an AES key.
-2. The token circuit file is sent to the app to be stored on a cloud service (like Google Drive) or on a local file.
-3. Create an account id associated to the unique program token file.
-4. Call create_recovery on the recovery pallet to set up a recovery specifying the account id related to the program token.

->  Multiple program token recovery files can be created to be stored on different cloud services, each associated with an account id.

-##### Initiate Recovery
-1. Import the circuit file within the app
-2. The AES key associated with the program token is received, used to decrypt the recovery token, and displays a one-time recovery code to the user through a validation screen.
-3. The one-time recovery code is received by the Tx Validation pallet, which verifies the code.
-4. From the new account, call initiate_recovery on the extended_recovery pallet.
-5. The old account associated with the app receives a notification.
-6. After a defined  times, the account id associated with the program token, call vouch_recovery on the recovery pallet.

 #### NFC Recovery with extended recovery pallet
 ##### Recovery Setup